fametrano/fametrano.github.io/_pages/about.md

 ## Profile

+After almost twenty years
-Ferdinando has spent about twenty years in the investment banking and asset management industry, also teaching an "Interest Rate Derivatives" university course.
+in the investment banking and asset management industry, Ferdinando Ametrano has discovered bitcoin in 2014.
-In 2014 he discovered bitcoin.

 Founder and CEO of [CheckSig](http://checksig.io) (transparent bitcoin custody solutions for institutional investors and high-net-worth individuals) and [Digital Gold Institute](http://dgi.io)
-(R&D, consultancy, and training about bitcoin and blockchain technology), Ferdinando Ametrano is also scientific director of the [Crypto Asset Lab](http://cryptoassetlab.diseade.unimib.it) at Milano-Bicocca University, where he teaches "[Bitcoin and Blockchain Technology]({{ site.baseurl }}/bbt/)".
+(R&D, consultancy, and training about bitcoin and blockchain technology), Ferdinando is also scientific director of the
+[Crypto Asset Lab](http://cryptoassetlab.diseade.unimib.it)
+at Milano-Bicocca University, where he teaches "[Bitcoin and Blockchain Technology]({{ site.baseurl }}/bbt/)".